carpentries/instructor-training/_episodes/22-practices.md

 apologize, and/or expel them, depending on the severity of the violation and whether or not you believe it was intentional.

-The local workshop host/admin is expected to help enforce the Code of Conduct and you can ask them to mediate an incident if you are uncomfortable or unable to do so yourself.
+The local workshop host is expected to help enforce the Code of Conduct and you can ask them to mediate an incident if you are uncomfortable or unable to do so yourself.
 If you choose to settle the issue yourself, you should notify the workshop host of the issue in case s/he feels additional steps should be taken.